urahara897/hotel-booking-system/readme.md

 > This is a personal side project for learning purposes.

-> The website is connected to a supabase website at the backend.
+> The website is connected to a supabase database at the backend.

 > This website is an internal hotel management system made with React.js where employees can login, logout, onboard other employees.